Xayvay/DrivingHistory/README.md

 While starring at my fileReader method for awhile.
 It was safe to determine that I can parse each of these lines into their correct "silo" of Driver and Trip.
 Yet I didnt want to overload these objects with methods so I created a DriverService and TripService class.

+Adding getters and setters for the Driver and Trip Objects